 Examining theatre ephemera shows how much the programme, in particular, has changed its function from being simple production information to providing cultural and historical contexts.
 It also shows how the marketing of Chekhov has responded to the changing perceptions of Russia in the theatre-going world and so, arguably, in society itself.

-The exhibition has been curated by former and current staff from Manuscripts and Special Collections at The University of Nottingham.
+This exhibition has been jointly curated by Cynthia Marsh (Emeritus Professor of Russian Drama and Literature) and Manuscripts and Special Collections at The University of Nottingham.

 A series of talks and events will be held to accompany the exhibition.
 Places are limited so please book your tickets with the Box Office on 0115 8467777.
 See the exhibition page at Lakeside Arts Centre for further details.